imvadzim/backtesting/README.md

 - Dates.
 - Buy/sell dots on where it bought and sold on the stock graph.

-- It needs to be able to backtest more than 1 stock at once.

 - IF there is a period where the value (money) went to 0 the backtest still needs to keep running after that period even if the bot cant buy any more stocks.